-Competitive athletes (swimmers, sports with running, cyclists, etc.) have been practicing HIIT for decades as it allows them to train at or above ‘race pace’ without getting fatigued as much (it is hard to continually train at race pace), allowing them to build up their speed for when they race or compete.
+However, HIIT is not new.
+Athletes have been practicing HIIT for decades as it allows them to train at, or above, ‘race pace’ in short bursts.
+These short, intense intervals build up their fitness and speed for when they race or compete.

-Where there seems to be an advantage for HIIT is in the total number of calories burned taking into account calories burned even after the exercise has stopped.
-Referred to as excess post-exercise energy consumption (EPOC), studies indicate that HIIT raises the body’s metabolic rate to a greater extent and this higher rate continues for hours following HIIT exercise.
-So even if the number of calories burned in an HIIT session is the same as in a continuous exercise session, HIIT will result in more total calories being used.
+Where there seems to be an advantage for HIIT is when taking into account calories burned after the exercise has stopped.
+Referred to as excess post-exercise oxygen consumption, HIIT raises the body’s metabolic rate to a greater extent than less intense exercise.
+And this higher rate continues following the HIIT session resulting in more calories burned.

 - If exercise is new to you, begin with a few weeks to months of continuous exercise before starting HIIT.
-HIIT puts more stress on the body and having a foundation of continuous exercise will help reduce that stress and help prevent injury.
+HIIT puts more stress on the body and having a foundation of continuous exercise will help prevent injury.

 - With any exercise, there is a greater (albeit small) risk for a heart event than at rest.
-In addition, the higher exercise intensity the greater the risk, although there is some indication that HIIT can be beneficial for patients with heart disease.
-If you have heart disease or are at risk, then see a doctor before starting HIIT.
+In addition, the higher exercise intensity the greater the risk.
+Although there is some indication that HIIT can be beneficial for patients with heart disease.
+If you have heart disease or over 40 years old, then see a doctor before starting HIIT.

-- As HIIT is at a higher intensity, there is also a greater risk for injury and stress to the body, and people may experience more ‘pain’ and muscle soreness.
-It is important to listen to your body for these signals and take rest days (or continuous exercise days) in between the HIIT workouts.
+- As HIIT is at a higher intensity, there is a greater risk for injury and people may experience more ‘pain’ and muscle soreness.
+It’s important to listen to your body for these signals and take rest days (or continuous exercise days) in between HIIT workouts.

-- If you participate in any endurance events such as >5km running, cycling or triathlons, then it is essential to continue to do lower intensity continuous exercise (even if you add HIIT) to maintain your endurance capacity.
+- If you participate in endurance events such as running, cycling or triathlons, then it’s essential to continue to do lower intensity continuous exercise (even if you add HIIT) to maintain your endurance capacity.

 If you like this post, don’t forget to subscribe to my blog by clicking the FOLLOW button at the top of the right panel.